4training/pywikitools/README.rst

 Setup:
 ------

+**Note**: pywikitools base path refers to the directory, where you can find ``README.rst``, ``CONTRIBUTING.rst`` and ``requirements.txt``.

 #.
-Install required libraries: ``pip install -r requirements.txt``
+Install required libraries: ``pip install -r requirements.txt``:
+   * Follow these steps if you are using a virtual environment on a Linux machine:
+   	* To install ``virtualenv``: ``sudo python3 -m pip install virtualenv``
+   	* To create a new virtual environment: ``virtualenv --system-site-packages new_venv_name``.
+It is important to include the tag ``--system-site-packages``, else the virtual environment will not be able to import the uno package into your working environment.
+   	* To activate the virtual environment: ``source new_venv_name/bin/activate``
+   	* Change into pywikitools base path and run ``pip install -r requirements.txt``.
 #.
 Request a user-config.py (not in the repository) and place it in the ``pywikitools/pywikitools/`` directory
    (same directory where the python scripts you want to run are located).
 Alternatively you can generate it yourself:

-   * You need a "full" pywikibot installation (not just the one you get with ``pip install pywikibot``, see https://www.mediawiki.org/wiki/Manual:Pywikibot/Installation)
+   * You need a "full" pywikibot installation:
-   * Make sure the 4training_family.py is at the correct place in that pywikibot installation
+	* Step 2a: Go to official pywikibot website: https://www.mediawiki.org/wiki/Manual:Pywikibot/Installation
+	* Step 2b: If you are using Python 3, download current Pywikibot stable branch: ``https://pywikibot.toolforge.org/core_stable.tar.gz``
+		   If you are using Python 2, you can use this link to download pywikibot: ``https://pywikibot.toolforge.org/core_python2.tar.gz``
+	* Step 2c: Change your current directory into pywikibot (can be found from the git repos you cloned into your working space) and unpack the downloaded zip folder here (for example: core_stable for Python3 users).
+	* Step 2d: Copy the file `4training_family.py` from `~/pywikitools/pywikibot/families` into `~/pywikitools/pywikibot/core_stable/pywikibot/families`.
+	* Step 2e: Change into the `~/pywikitools/pywikibot/core_stable` directory, where you can also find the file `pwb.py`.
-   * ``python3 pwb.py generate_user_files``
+   * Run this command from the terminal: ``python3 pwb.py generate_user_files``
    	* select 1: 4training family
-   * enter the bot user name
+   	* enter the bot user name (Request the username from Samuel)
-   * don't enter a password here
+   	* don't enter a new password here
 #.
 Set up configuration in ``config.ini``:
    * ``cp config.example.ini config.ini``
-   * Edit and where necessary adjust it
+   * Change the base path ini ``config.ini`` to the directory, where you cloned the pywikitools base folder, for example:  ``base = /YOUR_HOME_PATH/pywikitools/``
 #.
 Make sure the pywikitools package is found by python.
 Options:

-   * Create a PTH file in the site-packages directory (something like ``~/.local/lib/python3.8/site-packages/``) and write the base path of this repository into it (recommended)
+   * Create a new PTH file in the site-packages directory:
+   	* If you do not use a virtual environment: ``~/.local/lib/python3.8/site-packages/``) and write the base path of this repository into it
+   	* If you use a virtual environment: ``~/your_env_name/lib/python3.8/site-packages``
+   	* Create a new PTH file ``pywikitools.pth`` and copy the base path into the new file: ``/YOUR_HOME_PATH/pywikitools/``.
    * Appending it to PYTHONPATH
    * TODO: Remove this awkward step - see https://github.com/4training/pywikitools/issues/41
 #.
 You're ready to go!
 Look at the different scripts and how to invoke them and try them out!
 To get to know everything and to understand what is going on, set the logging level to INFO (default is WARN) by adding ``-l info``.